Tips From a Health-Tech Entrepreneur

 - Those with products and services aimed at improving outcomes for patients with chronic diseases

 In particular, OR (Operating Room) surgeries are often inescapably urgent — you can put off mending a shattered bone and routinely top $100K.
-With 15-20 million orthopedic surgeries performed in the United States each year, technology that improves efficiencies can produce significant savings.
+With 15-20 million orthopedic surgeries performed in the United States each year,

 Make a plan for your revenue model, but be flexible.